karatelabs/karate/README.md

 ```

 ### `get` plus index
 A convenience that the `get` syntax supports (not the `$` short-cut form) is to return a single element if the right-hand-side evaluates to a list-like result (e.g. a JSON array).
-This is useful because the moment you use a wildcard `[*]` in JsonPath, you get a list back even though you typically might be only interested in the first item.
+This is useful because the moment you use a wildcard `[*]` (or search filter) in JsonPath, you get a list back even though you typically may be only interested in the first item.

 ```cucumber
 * def actual = 23